 Placement: United States Attorney’s Office for the Western District of New York

 Location: Buffalo, New York

-One Important Lesson that I have learned: “One important lesson I have learned from the fellowship is it is better to ask too many questions, than it is to make a mistake because you were too afraid to ask anything.”
+One important lesson I have learned from this fellowship: “One important lesson I have learned from the fellowship is it is better to ask too many questions, than it is to make a mistake because you were too afraid to ask anything.”